NUWCDIVNPT/stig-manager/docs/reference/index.rst

         For each Collection they are granted access to, Users can have one of 4 Access Levels, providing differing levels of access to your Collection:

-        .. list-table:: The 4 Access Level grants provide differing levels of access to your Collection:
+        .. list-table:: The 4 Grant Access Levels provide differing levels of access to your Collection:
             :widths: 20 70
             :header-rows: 1
             :class: tight-table

-            * - Access Level
+            * - Grant Access Level
               - Description
             * - Restricted
               - Can review specific STIGs on specific Assets only.